-The regular school year will begin on the first Wednesday in October, and will end with the first week of May.
+The regular school year begins on the first Wednesday in October, and ends with the first week of May.

-In addition to this, however, eleven weeks of hospital service will be required of every student who is looking forward to the Diaconate or Mission Field.
-Hospital duty will begin on the fifteenth of May and continue until the first of August.
+In addition to this, however, eleven weeks of hospital service are required of every student who is looking forward to the Diaconate or Mission Field.
+Hospital duty begins on the fifteenth of May and continues until the first of August.